A Fefferman-Stein inequality for the Carleson operator: A norm estimate by dyadic sparse operators

 \begin{theorem}[\cite{Hyt14}] Let $f$ be a measurable function on $\R^n$ and $Q_0$ be a fixed cube.
 Then there exists a sparse family of cubes $\CS \subset \CD(Q_0)$ such that

 for a.e. $x \in Q_0$. \end{theorem}

-Di Plinio and Lerner \cite{DiPL} applied the above local mean oscillation estimate to $T^\Phi f$ to obtain an estimate for $\|T^\Phi f\|_{L^p(w)}$ in terms of the $L^p(w)$ bounds of certain dyadic sparse operators, that come up naturally from the local mean oscillation of $T^\Phi f$ on a cube $Q$.
+Di Plinio and Lerner \cite{DiPL} applied the above local mean oscillation estimate to $T^\Phi f$ to obtain an estimate for $\|T^\Phi f\|_{L^p(w)}$.
+Then, one is concerned with obtaining a bound for the local mean oscillation of $T^\Phi f$ on a cube $Q$.